ItzJammyZz/battleship/README.md

-# battleship
+# Battleship

-Battleship game created using javascript, html and css, using the O'Reilly Head First Javascript Programming guide
+Battleship game created with javascript, html and css, using the O'Reilly Head First Javascript Programming book